 In addition, power cars can vary quite significantly in how loud their traction motors are.
 To simulate this, we have implemented a random 'Motor Factor' to each power car which ranges from 1 to 6; 1 being barely audible and 6 being very prominent.
 This can also be controlled on the player power car by using Shift+M and Ctrl+M.

 Cab

 On the whole, the cab sounds do what they say on the tin.
 There are a couple of items of note though.

-Great Western power cars have a different sounding driver to guard buzzer than the others.
-This has been implemented.
+First Great Western power cars have a different sounding driver to guard buzzer.